Click logo to link to sponsor website

 Which teams are in the league and where will games be played?

-- There are 18 license holders.
-The league has 2 divisions, East and West; the split is yet to be determined.
+- There are 19 license holders as at December 13, 2013.
+The league has 2 divisions, East and West.
+NTSC teams will play in the East division.

 - Assembling all teams in the same location on game day makes it possible to expose OPDL players on a regular basis to scouts from the provincial and national teams and (in later years) from Canadian and U.S. university and college programs.
 An additional benefit is that it will be convenient for players and coaches to observe other games in their division.